odeibreton/StringDeviceSimulator/README.md

 ### ReadingsCharacteristic
 **ID**: `85844cc1-2eac-4744-9b9d-462cfd8debd1`

 This characteristic is used to transfer readings from the simulator to the app.
-The app can't write to this property but can subscribe to notifications.
+The app can't write to this characteristic but can subscribe to notifications.

 The simulator will write random `UInt64` values at 100Hz (100 times per second, every 10ms).